markjnkim/es_mod/04-Web-APIs/content/lesson-1-dom.md

 The result should like exactly like our previous result in the console.

 Having successfully targeted our HTML element, now we can add this code into our JavaScript file, the `script.js`.
-We will need to assign our element object representation to a variable.
+Assign the button element object representation to a variable like so:
-> **Pro Tip:** @TODO best practices

 ```js
 var buttonEl = document.querySelector("#save-task");
 console.log(buttonEl);
 ```
+> **Pro Tip:** @TODO best practices It is a best practice if an element object will be referenced more than once to assign the element object to a variable.
+Every time we query the document to find our element in the DOM, a document search is needed.
+Complex and elaborate DOM structures will have a noticeable resource drain that will lag performance especially if there are multiple references on the same element.
+In contrast the assigned variable of the element object contains the element object and therefore doesn't rely on a search operation.

 To see our expression in action we need to save our script file and refresh the `index.html` in the browser.

-> **Important:** @TODO can't open script directly in the browser.
+> **Important:** Have you tried opening our `script.js` file in the browser and notice you can't.
+Why not?
+Think about our HTML file as our subject matter and the style sheet and script files are the modifiers or enhancements.
+The HTML file provides us our canvas to apply our styles and behaviors and will always be the connection to the web browser.

-As we can see our `buttonEl` variable now represents our `button` element we displayed in the console earlier.
+As we can see in the console, our `buttonEl` variable now represents the same `button` element we displayed in the console earlier.
+Now that we were successful in selecting the correct element in the DOM, how do we add a task on a button click?

+###

 <!--
 In the Chrome DevTools Console tab, type `console.log(window);` and hit `Enter`: